 For more information on Danish law, including those to pay specific attention to, can be found in your Pre-Departure Handbook.
-Find the most up-to-date semester Handbook on this page and the summer Handbook here.
+Find the most up-to-date semester Handbook on this page.

 - Learn about the culture and political environment in Denmark and any country you will visit.
 Explore the perceptions of Americans and people of diverse backgrounds.
 This situational awareness will help you to reduce your risk exposure

 - Familiarize yourself with bike etiquette and rules by finding the Cycling Handbook on this page

 - Make copies of your credit cards, passport, and other important documents.
 Keep these in a safe place to expedite cancellation and replacement in the event they are lost or stolen